EXPRESSCLUSTER/Zimbra/Zimbra10 with ECX 5.1 (Linux).md

       - Mirror disk resource
   - If you want to know how to add resource, please refer to [this site](https://github.com/EXPRESSCLUSTER/BasicCluster/blob/master/X41/Lin/2nodesMirror_Lin.md#how-to-setup-basic-2-nodes-mirror-cluster-on-linux)

-- After you add failver group and execute apply the configuration file, you start failover group by server1.
+- After you add failover group and execute apply the configuration file, you start failover group by server1.

   **Note:**
   ---